Haris-Hussain1/AI-receptionist/README.md

 # 3novatorTech — AI Receptionist

 > A full stack, production ready AI receptionist web application powered by **Groq** and **LLaMA 3.3**.
-Authenticate, chat with an intelligent AI receptionist, and manage appointments — all through a polished, responsive browser interface.
+Authenticate, chat with an intelligent AI receptionist, and manage appointments, all through a polished, responsive browser interface.

 ---